Identifying Depression – Depression Prevention and Recovery Tips

 Depression treatment can take weeks, months, or even years.
 But the path to recovery is always worthwhile.
 It can rob your life of its color and drain you of energy.

-If you are depressed and need help, don’t wait.
-Contact Recognize & Rise today, and don’t hesitate to reach out to your friends and family members for support as well!
+Don’t hesitate to reach out to your friends and family members for support!
 A strong support network is one of the best resources at your disposal to overcome the symptoms of depression and get back to your life.

-We offer a variety of resources, including hotlines, connections to clinics or medical professionals like therapists, and more.
-We’re here for you, and remember – you can overcome depression!
+The Mental Health Connection offers a variety of resources, including hotlines, connections to clinics or medical professionals like therapists, and more.
 You’re strong enough!

 Referral to services for basic needs like mental health, rent, utilities, transportation.
 (Bilingual) Supported by United Way.